Mirrorlkj/Function-and-For-Loop/world_bank.md

 ![](world_bank_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

+### Look into the phenomenon

+Previous analysis proved the existence of the gender inequality, and showed a stagnant situation.
+Such situation set me thinking, wondering what relates to or causes the phenomenon.
+Therefore, shown below, I tested two possible related variables, but the output failed to give any enlightment.
+However, it could be just that the number or quality of dataset isn’t good enough to reflect the reality.
+Besides, other variables may be included to give more insights.

-### Covariance of Start-up procedures to register a business(female) and female top manager
+#### Covariance of Start-up procedures to register a business(female) and female top manager

 ``` r
 data%>%